EwoutH/urban-self-driving-effects/paper/paper.md

 | Shared race to bottom | 0.125 | 0.5 | 1.25 |
 | Dense progress | 0.25 | 0.333 | 1.125 |

+These scenarios were chosen to span the range of plausible futures identified in the scenario analysis, with particular attention to cases that showed interesting or concerning system-level effects.
+The selection includes both optimistic scenarios where technological progress leads to efficient, affordable AVs, and more problematic scenarios where cheap but inefficient AVs could create new urban challenges.

 These scenarios were tested against nine policy combinations:

 | Policy | Area | Speed Reduction | Tariff (€) | Timing |